The Romanisation of Vaud

 The Celtic population adopted the Roman way of life, the Latin language and customs.
 One of the most important contributions was urbanisation.

-The Celtic settlements, the oppida (oppidum in the singular) developed into cities or new towns that were founded ex novo.
+The Celtic settlements, known as oppida (singular: oppidum), developed into cities or new towns that were founded from scratch.

-Waterways were also vital, such as the Rhône, lakeside ports and the Avenches canal.
+Waterways were also vital, including the Rhône, lakeside ports, and the Avenches canal.

 (Source: L. Hubler, Histoire de Vaud, Lausanne 1991).